tsy24/tp/docs/DeveloperGuide.md

 ![ViewDetailsSequenceDiagram](./images/ViewDetailsSequenceDiagram.png)

-Parsing works similar to [`doneTask`](#mark-a-task-as-done-feature) feature above: a `ViewDetailsCommandParser` parses the Index which is passed to the `ViewDetailsCommand`.
+Parsing works similar to [`doneTask`](#mark-a-task-as-done-feature) feature below: a `ViewDetailsCommandParser` parses the Index which is passed to the `ViewDetailsCommand`.
 The Index identifies the elderly whose full details should be shown.

 #### Design considerations
 **Aspect: How to pass an elderly object to UI**